 - Alternatively, add window filters that significantly cut bright light and UV.

-- Keep Calathea White Star indoors under a full-spectrum LED grow light for at least 6-8 hours daily.
+- Keep Calathea White Star indoors under a LED grow light for at least 6-8 hours daily.

 2. Low or High Temperature